Skip to Content

 Or, you can go to the beach.

-a barefoot skateboarder cruises by st. augustine's gilded-age church on the way to the beach.
+A barefoot skateboarder cruises by st. Augustine's gilded-age church on the way to the beach.

 Here are some of the most popular things to do in St. Augustine that give you the opportunity to you appreciate its many sides.
 I’m including tips for making the most of your visit with kids and what age groups each activity is best suited to.